go1din/ai_audience_pulse/code/camera/esp32s3/rust_stream/stream-video-s3/README.md

 # ESP32-S3 Camera Stream

-Firmware for streaming OV2640 JPEG frames from an ESP32-S3 over Wi-Fi using Embassy and picoserve.
+Firmware for streaming OV2640 JPEG frames from an ESP32-S3 over Wi-Fi using Embassy.

 ## Firmware Configuration